-Metric Description Traffic
+Monitoring metric Description Traffic

-- Inactive Connections Count: the number of TCP connections that are not in the established
+- Inactive Connections Count: the number of TCP connections that are not in the ESTABLISHED

 state.
-You can use the
+You can run the

-- Dropped Inbound Traffic: the amount of inbound traffic dropped per second
+- Dropped Inbound Traffic: the amount of inbound traffic dropped per second.

-- Dropped Outbound Traffic: the amount of outbound traffic dropped per second
+- Dropped Outbound Traffic: the amount of outbound traffic dropped per second.